 Organizational Accounts Frequently Asked Questions

 On Feb.
-28, 2024, USCIS officially launched new organizational accounts that will allow multiple people within a company or organization to collaborate and prepare H-1B registrations, H-1B petitions, and associated requests for premium processing.
-Note that a new organizational account is required to participate in the H-1B Electronic Registration Process starting in March 2024.
+28, 2024, USCIS launched organizational accounts that allow multiple people within a company or organization to collaborate on the preparation of H-1B registrations, H-1B petitions, and associated requests for premium processing.
+An organizational account is required to participate in the H-1B Electronic Registration Process.

 If you need help with… | Then… |